scuzzles/nahcrofDB/README.md

 ['testkey']
 ```
 # HTTP Docs
 this section is a work in progress (sorry).
-We plan to have this finished within a month (for reference, that's 11/11 since I'm writing this on 10/11).
+We plan to have this finished within a month (that was a lie, I am going to rewrite the API and then release docs for v2, oops).